 But, if you go just a bit deeper, you’ve got an entire ecosystem powering that structure.
 Think of how information flows, how knowledge is shared, and how it’s all done.
 Right now, here’s my perspective on how org design might be changing as we know it. – Ross Seychell

 Org design is just as relevant today, if not more, than ever before.
 That’s because we will always have roles, teams, tribes, departments, and the like, that need to be structured by career paths, led by leads, and all that comes with it.

-The key difference, in our current way of working, is how companies will choose to be set up (whether office-first, hybrid, fully-remote, remote-only roles of teams) and how organizational structure is lived in your organization which is just as, if not even more critical, as the design itself.
+The key difference, in our current way of working, is how companies will choose to be set up (whether office-first, hybrid, fully-remote, remote-only roles of teams) and how organisational structure is lived in your organisation which is just as, if not even more critical, as the design itself.